- Common name: Meadow Jumping Mouse

 Seeds and berries.

-The Western Jumping Mouse is very rare in Yukon and only found in the extreme southeastern portions along the border with British Columbia.
+The Western Jumping Mouse is very rare in the Yukon and only found in the extreme southeastern portions along the border with British Columbia.